bcdataca/website-landing/content/authors/admin/_index.md

 intertwining people from government, industry, universities and not-for-profits toward three goals:

-1. Share knowledge and identify opportunities emerging from the data explosion
+1. Share knowledge and identify opportunities emerging from the data explosion,
-1. Develop training experiences and career pathways for young mathematical scientists (mathematicians, statisticians, computer scientists) and support organizations in recruiting talent
+1. Develop training experiences and career pathways for young mathematical scientists (mathematicians, statisticians, computer scientists) and support organizations in recruiting talent,
 1. Forge long-term research and development partnerships to improve society and advance industry in British Columbia.